Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: EXPERIMENTS

-We evaluate our method on 24 real-world classification/regression datasets (with input $X$ and outcome $y$) on the following tasks: 1) generation with complete data, 2) imputation, and 3) generation with incomplete data.
+We evaluate our method on 27 real-world classification/regression datasets (with input $X$ and outcome $y$) on the following tasks: 1) generation with complete data, 2) imputation, and 3) generation with incomplete data.
 For all tasks, we split the datasets in training (80\%) and testing (20\%) splits.
-The list of all datasets can be found in \ref{app:datasets}, we mostly use the same datasets as \citet{muzellec2020missing}, and the datasets come either from the UCI Machine Learning Repository \citep{UCI} or scikit-learn \citep{scikit-learn}.
+We consider similar datasets as \citet{muzellec2020missing}, and they are from the UCI Machine Learning Repository~\citep{UCI} or scikit-learn \citep{scikit-learn}.
+The list of all datasets can be found in \S\ref{app:datasets}.
 To get a broad and careful assessment of the data quality, we consider a wide range of evaluation metrics accross four quadrants: closeness in distribution (or ground truth for imputations), diversity, prediction, and statistical inference (comparing regression parameters estimated with the true data versus those estimated with fake/imputed data).
 We summarize the evaluation metrics in Table \ref{tab:metrics}.
-For more details on the choice and definitions of the metrics, we refer to Appendix \ref{app:metrics}.
+For more details on the choice and definitions of metrics, we refer to $\S$\ref{app:metrics}.

-To condense the information across the 24 datasets, we report the average of each evaluation metric and the rank of each method relative to other methods.
+To condense the information across the 27 datasets, we report the \textbf{average rank (with standard-error)} of each method relative to other methods.
 Looking at the average rank allows for easier interpretation and reduces outliers by preventing a single low or high performance from providing an unfair (dis)advantage.

-We denote our method \textbf{Forest-VP} when using VP-diffusion and \textbf{Forest-Flow} when using conditional flow matching.
+We provide the tables with the \textbf{averaged raw scores} of each evaluation metric as well as the \textbf{bar plots} for each dataset, metric and method in $\S$\ref{app:tables} and \S\ref{app:bar_plots}.
+We denote our method \textbf{Forest-VP} with VP-diffusion and \textbf{Forest-Flow} with conditional flow matching.